-Leadership Development Center is a four-day overnight summer camp running from August 5-8 in San Mateo County.
+Leadership Development Center is an annual four-day overnight summer camp in San Mateo County.
 Over 130 youth delegates gain hands-on experience and training in team-building, leadership roles, CPR and first aid, disaster and emergency preparedness, and other valuable life skills.
 The cost is very reasonable, and scholarships are available.

 Our 2019 event was a fun-filled success, with 123 campers from all four chapters within the Northern California Coastal Region in attendance!
+Click here to read a full recap of this year's LDC on our blog.
 Thank you to everyone who made this special event possible, and we look forward to seeing you again in 2020.

 “If I were to describe LDC in one word, it would be ‘community’ because everyone is so involved and we’re just like a family.”

 Miraal Haq - LDC Delegate